TugceAras/SurveyApp/README.md

 # <p align="center"> Survey App 📄 </p>

-- This is the second homework given by UpSchool.
+- This is the third homework given by UpSchool.
 <br>

 <!-- Screenshots -->